Mean Field Games in Nudge Systems for Societal Networks: Introduction

 \subsection{Related Work}

-In terms of the mean field game, our framework is based on work such as \cite{IyeJoh11,ManRam14,JianRaj16ton}.
-In \cite{IyeJoh11} the setting is that of advertisers bidding for spots on a webpage, and the focus is on learning the value of winning (making a sale though the advertisement) as time proceeds.
+In terms of the MFG, our framework is based on work such as \cite{IyeJoh14,ManRam14,JianRaj16ton}.
+In \cite{IyeJoh14} the setting is that of advertisers bidding for spots on a webpage, and the focus is on learning the value of winning (making a sale though the advertisement) as time proceeds.
 In \cite{ManRam14}, apps on smart phones bid for service from a cellular base station, and the goal is to ensure that the service regime that results has low per-packet delays.
 In both works, the existence of an MFE with desired properties is proved.
 In \cite{JianRaj16ton}, the objective is to incentivize truthful revelation of state that would allow for optimal resource allocation in a device-to-device wireless network.
-The state space is discrete, and the focus is on exploration of truthful dynamic mechanisms.
-Unlike the previous work, all of which focussed on pure strategy equilibria, our current work has a more complex state space and pure strategy equilibria may not exist due to the non-uniqueness of best responses.
+The state space is discrete, and the focus is on the exploration of truthful dynamic mechanisms in the mean field regime.
+However, unlike that work, we focus on a lottery-based allocation in this paper.
+The lottery is simple and well-established, and has been successfully applied in a variety of existing nudge systems.
+Thus, our goal is to analyze this well-established mechanism, rather than designing new ones.
+Also, unlike the previous work, all of which focussed on pure strategy equilibria, our current work has a more complex state space and pure strategy equilibria may not exist due to the non-uniqueness of best responses.
 Hence, we seek a mixed strategy equilibrium, which necessitates a different proof technique.